Albab001/Story-Audio-TTS--Microservice/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please follow these steps:
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+### Quick Start for Contributors

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Make your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Run tests: `make test`
-5. Open a Pull Request
+5. Submit a Pull Request

-### Development Guidelines

-- Follow PEP 8 style guidelines
-- Write unit tests for new features
-- Update documentation as needed
-- Ensure all tests pass before submitting PR

 ---

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## 🔒 Security

+For security concerns, please see [SECURITY.md](SECURITY.md).

 ---